30 % less vibration through the SQlab FL-X technology

-The test lap was driven by Max Holz SQlab Category Manager Performance and Marathon Winner 2018 in Riva, Willingen and Leogang.
-The round included root sections, downhill and uphill sections as well as three drops at different heights.
+The test lap was ridden by Max Holz SQlab Category Manager Performance and Marathon Winner 2018 in Riva, Willingen and Leogang.
+The course included root sections, downhill and uphill sections as well as drops of different heights.

-At accelerations of up to 50 m/s² (which corresponds to approximately 5g, i.e. 5 times the earth's gravitational pull), the SQlab 311 FL-X reduces the loads on the handarm system by 18 % to 20 %.
-The other tested handlebars can only "work" little or not at all at these accelerations and thus reduce the load only insignificantly.
+At accelerations of up to 50 m/s² (which corresponds to approx. 5g, i.e. 5 times the force of gravity), the SQlab 311 FL-X reduces the loads on the hand arm system by 18% to 20%.
+The other handlebars tested can only "work" a little or not at all at these accelerations and thus reduce the load only insignificantly.

-These accelerations/impacts, frequently occur during mountain biking, e.g. with root sections or braking bumps.
-The mountain bike specific problem "arm pump" is evidnet.
-The result is numbness of the fingers and premature fatigue.
-At higher loads the 3OX Carbon achieves the highest reduction according to the area of use.
+These accelerations/impacts occur frequently in mountain biking, e.g. in root passages or braking bumps.
+The mountain bike specific problem "arm pump" is evident.
+The result is a numbness of the fingers and early fatigue.
+At higher loads, the 3OX Carbon reaches the highest damping depending on the area of use.